-During 2023, 2022 and 2021, 58%, 61% and 55% respectively, of our sales were from our international operations.
+During 2024, 2023 and 2022, 62%, 58% and 61% respectively, of our sales were from our international operations.
 These international operations are subject to a number of risks, including:

-- public health crises, such as the COVID pandemic, which can result in varying impacts to our business, employees, customers, suppliers, vendors and partners internationally;- difficulties in staffing and managing foreign operations;- coordinating communications and logistics across geographic distances and multiple time zones;- less flexible employee relationships, which complicate meeting demand fluctuations and can be difficult and expensive to terminate;- political and economic instability (including acts of terrorism, outbreaks of war, ongoing conflicts, such as between Russia and Ukraine and in Israel and Gaza, and trade restrictions and tariffs), which could impact our ability to ship and/or receive product;- changes in foreign or domestic government policies, regulatory requirements and laws, which could impact our business;- longer customer payment cycles and difficulty collecting accounts receivable;- export controls, import duties, tariffs, and trade restrictions (including quotas and border taxes);- governmental restrictions on the transfer of funds;- risk of governmental expropriation of our property;- burdens of complying with a wide variety of foreign laws and labor practices, including various and changing minimum wage regulations;- high inflation and fluctuations in currency exchange rates, which could affect foreign taxes due, component costs, local payroll, utility and other expenses; and - inability to utilize net operating losses incurred by our foreign operations which would increase our overall effective tax rate.
+- public health crises, such as that experienced with the COVID pandemic, which can result in varying impacts to our business, employees, customers, suppliers, vendors and partners internationally;- difficulties in staffing and managing foreign operations;- implementation of tariffs on exports from the countries in which we build products;- coordinating communications and logistics across geographic distances and multiple time zones;- less flexible employee relationships, which complicate meeting demand fluctuations and can be difficult and expensive to terminate;- political and economic instability (including acts of terrorism, outbreaks of war, ongoing conflicts, such as between Russia and Ukraine, in Israel and Gaza, and escalating tensions, such as between China and Taiwan as well as China and the U.S., and trade restrictions and tariffs), which could impact our ability to ship and/or receive product or, in the case of tariffs, increase our costs if we are unsuccessful in passing these tariffs on to customers;- changes in foreign or domestic government policies, regulatory requirements and laws, which could impact our business;- longer customer payment cycles and difficulty collecting accounts receivable;- export controls, import duties, customs audits, tariffs, and trade restrictions (including quotas and border taxes);- governmental restrictions on the transfer of funds;- risk of governmental expropriation or seizure of our property;- burdens of complying with a wide variety of foreign laws and labor practices, including various and changing minimum wage regulations;- high inflation and fluctuations in currency exchange rates, which could affect foreign taxes due, component costs, local payroll, utility and other expenses; and - inability to utilize net operating losses incurred by our foreign operations which would increase our overall effective tax rate.

 Changes that impact the way we operate internally could have a negative impact on us and reduce the demand for our foreign manufacturing facilities.
 Moreover, any regulatory actions by other countries where we operate could also negatively impact our financial performance.
-In addition, changes in policies by the U.S. or other governments could negatively affect our operating results due to trade wars, changes in duties, tariffs or taxes, currency exchange rate fluctuations, or limitations on currency or fund transfers, as well as government-imposed restrictions on producing certain products in, or shipping them to, specific countries.
+In addition, changes in policies by the U.S. (including as a result of the change in presidential administration) or other governments could negatively affect our operating results due to trade wars, changes in duties, tariffs or taxes, currency exchange rate fluctuations, or limitations on currency or fund transfers, as well as government-imposed restrictions on producing certain products in, or shipping them to, specific countries.
+For example, on February 1, 2025, President Donald J. Trump announced tariffs on imports from Canada, Mexico and China, and President Trump has indicated a desire to impose new or greater restrictions on free trade through significant increases in tariffs on imported goods.
+The ultimate impact of the announced tariffs and any future tariffs will depend on various factors, including if such tariffs are ultimately implemented, the timing of implementation and the amount, scope and nature of such tariffs.
+If such increased or additional tariffs or other restrictions, quotas, embargoes, or safeguards are placed on goods imported into the U.S., or any related counter-measures are taken by other countries, we may have to raise our prices or increase inventory levels, or find new sources of components that we import, and our revenue, gross margins, and results of operations may be materially harmed.
 Also, our current facilities in Mexico operate under the Mexican Maquiladora (IMMEX) program.
 This program provides for reduced tariffs and eased import regulations.
 We could be adversely affected by changes in the IMMEX program or our failure to comply with its requirements.
 Additionally, increasing tariffs and other trade protection measures between the United States and China may affect the cost of our products originating in China as well as the demand for our products manufactured in China in the event our customers reduce operations in China as a result of such tariffs or trade protection measures.
 These actions could also affect the cost and/or availability of components that we procure from suppliers in China.

 In addition, several of the countries where we operate have emerging or developing economies, which may be subject to greater currency volatility, negative growth, high inflation, limited availability of foreign exchange and other risks.
 Certain events, including natural disasters, can impact the infrastructure of a developing country more severely than they would impact the infrastructure of a developed country.
 A developing country can also take longer to recover from such events, which could lead to delays in our ability to resume full operations.
 These factors may harm our results of operations, and any measures that we may implement to reduce the effect of volatile currencies and other risks of our international operations may not be effective.
 In our experience, entry into new international markets requires considerable management time as well as start-up expenses for market development, hiring and establishing office facilities before any significant revenues are generated.
 As a result, initial operations in a new market may operate at low margins or may be unprofitable.